Comedian Kieran Hodgson goes viral with hilarious video of Happy Valley impressions

 Comedian, actor and writer Anna Morris branded his impressions “genius”, while Twitter user @Gribbsy stated: “Can’t stop watching it.”

-Hodgson has previously done similar videos for TV shows Line of Duty, The Crown, His Dark Materials and Succession.
+Hodgson has previously filmed similar videos for TV shows such as Line of Duty, The Crown, His Dark Materials and Succession.

 Happy Valley’s third and final series drew to a close on Sunday (5 February).